 Invest in these funds for the long haul.

-Buy-and-hold investing is a long-term play.
+“Buy and hold” investing is a long-term play.
 So choosing the right mutual funds to include in your portfolio matters.
-Fidelity funds can be a good option, particularly if you’re focused on balancing costs against returns.
-“If your strategy is to buy and hold, the importance of a transparent and low-cost basis cannot be understated,” says Scott San Emeterio, founder and CEO of BallStreet Trading.
-Fidelity, he points out, was one of the first fund managers to introduce market index funds with a zero expense ratio.
-Apart from that, Fidelity funds have shown that, in terms of performance, they’re able to hold their own against funds from competitors such as Vanguard and Schwab.
-If you’re looking for new additions to a buy-and-hold portfolio, here are seven of the best Fidelity mutual funds to consider.
+As fund managers go, Fidelity is a good option, particularly if you’re focused on balancing costs against returns.
+“If your strategy is to buy and hold, the importance of a transparent and low cost basis cannot be understated,” says Scott San Emeterio, founder and CEO of BallStreet Trading.
+Fidelity, as he points out, was one of the first fund managers to introduce market index funds with a zero expense ratio.
+Apart from that, in terms of performance, Fidelity funds have shown that they’re able to hold their own against funds from competitors such as Vanguard and Charles Schwab.
+If you’re looking for new additions to a buy and hold portfolio, here are seven of the best Fidelity mutual funds to consider.

-Blue-chip stocks could be attractive for a buy-and-hold strategy if you’re interested in companies with outstanding growth potential.
+Blue-chip stocks could be attractive for a buy and hold strategy if you’re interested in companies with outstanding growth potential.
 FBCGX may be one of the best Fidelity funds to own over the long term because of its heavy allocation to the tech and consumer discretionary sectors.
 “When you look at the recovery off the March 2020 lows, it was focused on a couple of select names, which all play a major role in this fund’s allocation,” San Emeterio says.
 Those names include Amazon.com (AMZN), Apple (AAPL), Microsoft Corp.
 (MSFT) and Facebook (FB).
 “Coupled with an expense ratio of 0.45%, this is a fund that should continue to get a lot of attention, given the performance it has consistently delivered.”
+Throughout the life of the fund, FBCGX has vastly outperformed the Russell 1000 Growth Index, a weighted index of growth-oriented U.S. stocks.

 Fidelity Total Market Index Fund (FSKAX)